 |hTriggerBefore||The procedure is run before the HFSQL function.|

 When using one of these functions for handling the tables, if a trigger is defined for the corresponding HFSQL function, the trigger is automatically activated.

 A trigger procedure accepts no parameter.
 However, some HFSQL state variables are positioned before each call:

 |H.Action||Character initialized to "A" for a Before trigger and to "P" for an After trigger.|

 |H.FileName||Character string: Logical name of the data file whose trigger is activated|

 - cancel the execution of the HFSQL function by assigning "A" to the HFSQL state variable: H.ToDo = "A".
 In this case, the action is not performed and the function (HAdd, HModify, etc.) returns True (no error).

 - cancel the execution of the current HFSQL function by assigning "E" to the HFSQL state variable: H.ToDo = "E".
 In this case, the action is not performed and the function (HAdd, HModify, etc.) returns False.
 The error message is as follows: "The action on XXX file was interrupted by the trigger".

 |H.TriggerFunction||Character string: Name of the HFSQL function that activated the trigger|

-: In the case where a "BEFORE" and an "AFTER" trigger are associated with an HFSQL function, if the "BEFORE" trigger cancels the execution of the HFSQL function (by setting H.AFaire to "A") the "AFTER" trigger is not triggered.
+: When a "BEFORE" trigger and an "AFTER" trigger are associated with an HFSQL function, if "BEFORE" cancels the execution of the HFSQL function (by setting H.ToDo to "A"), "AFTER" is not run.